Last Updated: 17.08.2020

-You can manage cookies through your web browser's settings.
-Through those settings you may be able to (i) receive notifications when you are receiving new cookies, (ii) disable cookies or (iii) delete cookies.
+You can manage cookies through your web browser's settings or through our Privacy Preference Center by clicking on the Cookie Settings button below.
+Through your browser settings you may be able to (i) receive notifications when you are receiving new cookies, (ii) disable cookies or (iii) delete cookies.
 Please refer to your web browser's help section for information on how to do this.
 Note, however, that refusing cookies may, in some cases, inhibit or preclude your use of our Website or its features.
 While you are free to decline cookies, doing so may prevent you from taking full advantage of all features of our Websites.
 Refusing cookies may also negatively impact the display or functionality of certain areas of a Website.
 To learn more about cookies, including how to manage or delete them using your browser settings, click here.

 Local Shared Objects:

 The methods for managing local shared objects are different than the methods for managing cookies and therefore the cookie management tools provided by your web browser may not enable you to remove Flash cookies or other local shared objects.
 Depending on how local shared objects are enabled on your computer or device, you may be able to manage them using software settings.
 To learn more about managing these technologies, visit http://www.allaboutcookies.org/manage-cookies/.
 For information on managing Flash cookies, for example, click here.

 Some (but not all) of the third-party services that we use for behavioral or interest-based advertising participate in industry bodies that allow you to opt out of their use of your collected information for these purposes.
 If you are a resident of the US, click here or here to manage your opt-outs for those third party service providers who participate in such opt-out frameworks.
 If you are a resident of the EU, click here or if you are a resident of Canada, click here, in order to manage your opt-outs for those third party service providers who participate in such opt-out frameworks.